Solar-network/docs/docs/archive/tutorials/dynamic-fees.md

 ## Why Dynamic Fees

-Although it might seem that a Delegate Node obtains the highest profit by increasing his/her fee; doing so might decrease the total amount of fees collected, as the transaction volume of the Swipechain network decreases.
+Although it might seem that a Delegate Node obtains the highest profit by increasing his/her fee; doing so might decrease the total amount of fees collected, as the transaction volume of the Solar network decreases.
 Dynamic fees ensure users and delegates find a natural middle ground, as Delegate Nodes compete with each other over transactions.

 Dynamic fees were introduced initially in [Bitcoin](https://en.bitcoin.it/wiki/Miner_fees), where it is a vital part of its mining economy.

 ## Find Your Config Directory

 First things first, you need to find your config directory.
-If you installed Swipechain Core using the `core-commander`, you can typically find this folder at `~/.config/swipechain-core/{network}/`.
+If you installed Solar Core using the `core-commander`, you can typically find this folder at `~/.config/solar-core/{network}/`.

 The file we'll access from this folder is `plugins.js`.
 If you see it, you're in the right place.